 And on evenings and weekends, there always seemed to be an interesting event or some form of entertainment taking place – or a host of quirky attention-grabbing gimmicks or exhibits that offered a temporary escape from the day-to-day minutia of life.

 ….
-And all demographics partook in this interesting social gathering concept.
+All demographics partook in this interesting social gathering concept.
 People of every ethnicity, faith, and age group representing every economic category would congregate at the mall, making it arguably the most diverse piece of real estate in any given city or county.

 The concept of the shopping mall, until a few years ago, seemed like it was destined to be trendy forever, like sex, food, and music.